Frederick medical center back on track

 The medical center project was announced in December 2010 as a joint venture between Longmont United Hospital and Poudre Valley Health System in Fort Collins through an entity called Carbon Valley Healthcare Holdings Corp.
 At the time, construction was set for spring 2011.

 But the project was delayed because of the poor economy, Logan said.
 In the interim, Poudre Valley Health System partnered with University of Colorado Health, a health system headed by University of Colorado Hospital, based on the Anschutz Medical Center campus in Aurora.
-UCH remains in the joint venture on the
+UCH remains in the joint venture on the land, but will not be involved with the current building project, said Dan Weaver, a UCH spokesman.

 More breaking news...